Explaining Practical Differences Between Treatment Effect Estimators with High Dimensional Asymptotics: Linear outcome model

 When the outcome is well-specified by a linear model, the bias in the outcome imputation model will be zero, even in high dimensions, and therefore, the AIPW estimator will be unbiased.
-Note that in our setting, the estimator is no longer doubly robust in the sense of parametric specification: when the logistic regression model for the propensity score is correctly specified, but the ratio $d / n \to \kappa > 0$, the AIPW estimator $\what{\theta}_{\aipw{}}$ with MLE estimates of the nuisance parameters will only be unbiased if the outcome imputation models $\mu_w(x)$ are also correctly specified.
+Note that in the high dimensional regime, the estimator is no longer doubly robust in the sense of parametric specification: when the logistic regression model for the propensity score is correctly specified, but the ratio $d / n \to \kappa > 0$, the AIPW estimator $\what{\theta}_{\aipw{}}$ with MLE estimates of the nuisance parameters will only be unbiased if the outcome imputation models $\mu_w(x)$ are also correctly specified.